0.0.0

 Focus

-In alloy there is a notion of a "focus tree" – a hierarchy of elements that designates how the focus flows between elements.
+In Alloy there is a notion of a "focus tree" – a hierarchy of elements that designates how the focus flows between elements.
 Focus in this case refers to how important an element currently is.
-A focus-element in alloy can have three states; NIL for no focus at all, :strong for when it is fully focused, and :weak for when it should be considered for strong focus.
+A focus-element in Alloy can have three states; NIL for no focus at all, :strong for when it is fully focused, and :weak for when it should be considered for strong focus.

 Within a focus-tree there must always be exactly one element with strong focus, but there may be many elements with weak or no focus.
 Every element in a focus tree has exactly one parent element.
 For the element at the root of the focus tree, this is the element itself.
 Focus may flow inwards and outwards, meaning that a strongly focused element may pass the strong focus to a child element (activate), or it may pass the focus to its parent (exit).

 An element may also be strongly focused directly, referred to as "focus stealing".
-This will cause the previously strongly focused element to become weakly focused.

 Within a focus-chain – an element that can contain child elements – only one of its direct children may have strong or weak focus.
 This is used when the focus-chain is activated, to determine which of the child elements to give strong focus to.
 Each child also has a direct successor and predecessor.
 There may be additional ties between child elements that offer more intuitive navigation, but this basic connection is always present.